Rail Baltica: Financing

 The project is financed by the member states, the European Union TEN-T budget, and the Structural and Cohesion Funds provided to the EU New Member States.
 By the start of 2018, the three Baltic States and RB Rail AS had received two grants totaling €765 million designed under the CEF for the construction of the Rail Baltica railway.
 On 13 July 2018, a third grant agreement was signed for an additional €130 million, of which €110 million was CEF contribution.
 In July 2020, another CEF funding was received, amounting to €216 million for construction, technical design, and planning works.
 In total, the project has received around €1.2 billion from the EU and national funds.

-In October 2023 Rail Baltica joint venture of the Baltic States, RB Rail AS, announced the signing of an additional cross-border Grant Agreement for Connecting Europe Facility (CEF) funding, which amounted to 928 million euros CEF support.
-This substantial funding, combined with national co-financing from the three Baltic States, will exceed 1.1 billion euros, enabling necessary activities for further high-speed infrastructure development.
+In October 2023, Rail Baltica joint venture of the Baltic States, RB Rail AS, announced the signing of an additional cross-border Grant Agreement for Connecting Europe Facility (CEF) funding, which amounted to 928 million euros CEF support.
+This substantial funding, combined with national co-financing from the three Baltic States, will exceed €1.1 billion, enabling necessary activities for further high-speed infrastructure development.

+As of 2024, the estimated cost of the project increased to €23.8 billion euros, with the phase 1 single track railway estimated at €15.3 billion.
+A 2024 joint review by the audit institutions of the Baltic states found that the project faced a funding shortfall of €10.1 billion for the first phase and €18.9 billion overall, warning of a likely funding gap in 2027-2028, noting that rolling stock and operating costs were not included in the project budget.
+A report by the European Court of Auditors in 2026 suggested this estimate may not be accurate, as mature design studies only existed for about a third of the route and the full project no longer had a clear implementation timeline after phase 1.